TAHAKH7/test/Documentation/scripts/Architecture/1_Pipeline.rst

 --------------------

-In this article, we will build a neural network from scratch and use it to classify
+In this article, we will build a neural network from scratch and use it to classify.

 .. raw:: html